HenryBald/Madlib/README.md

 # Madlib Java Project

+## Credits:
+Henry Baldwin, Willian Barney, Zoe Leclair, Santosh Ramanathan, Kirubashinilakshana Senthilnathan, and Reed Stringham Donations ARE accepeted on Roblox Pls Donate if you donate to Bitybooce, thank you.

 ## How it works
 In this program we will allow you to input words that follow our intructions to make a variety of different stories including: sci-fi, horror, comedy, and mystery.
-Donations ARE accepted.

 ## Our approach
 Our team was extremely exited to begin work on this project, and we quickly decided to split up and work on different parts of the program, while still communicating throughout the process.